qgustavor/generic-speck/readme.md

 * Setting `rounds` to a too large number will make it slower but not necessary safer;
 * Using keys with many words (integers) will not make it safer as some of those may be not used;
 * Speck is a cipher, but don't use this library for encryption: it was not intended neither tested for that;
-* It supports up to 52-bit sized blocks and those are only safe [as long you can avoid some attacks](https://crypto.stackexchange.com/a/8570), then don't use this if you're generating too many IDs, otherwise you may risk a [birthday attack](https://en.wikipedia.org/wiki/Birthday_attack).
-Use other cipher for that, more info on the [research section](#research).
+* It supports up to 52-bit sized blocks and those are only safe [as long you can avoid some attacks](https://crypto.stackexchange.com/a/8570).
+If you're generating too many IDs it's better to use other cipher for that, more info on the [research section](#research) and [issue #1](https://github.com/qgustavor/generic-speck/issues/1).

 ### Formatting